About

 It is FREE to view the ruins from the platform.

 Direct access to the ruins and our visitor centre is available on event days.
 Charges may apply for some events.
-See What's On for details.
+See the What's On page for details.

 Address: Weoley Castle, Alwold Road, Birmingham, B29 5RX.